cstratopoulos/camargue/README.md

 has been developed and tested with GCC 4.7, which technically does *not* support the C++11 standard in full.
-Anything after 4.7 or later should be fine, and `g++` on a Mac (which is actually an alias of Apple `clang`) should be fine too.
-Your compiler should be specified by editing the `CC` definition in the `Makefile`.
+Anything after 4.7 or later should be fine, and `g++` on a Mac (which is actually an alias of Apple `clang`) should be fine too; this is the preset option.
+Your compiler is specified by editing the `CC` definition in the `Makefile`.
 A bit more detail and example options are given there.

 Camargue relies heavily on two main external dependencies:
 - The TSP solver/combinatorial optimization library